 You can also use Portal tiles to create shortcuts within a Room.
 This is especially handy for large Maps or when you want to quickly get to a location your frequently visit, like the all-hands room.

 Open the Mapmaker and select the Room you wish to add the shortcut to.
 Pick where you want to add the shortcut.
 You may want to add it to a portal object, as we did in the section above, or you may want to use an object as a symbol, like a bubble tea on your desk that takes you to the cafe.

 Select Tile Effects in the Top Nav Menu of the Mapmaker.
 Select the Stamp tool.
 In the Tile Effects panel, select Portal Tiles.
 Place the Portal tile on the object.
 Select Portal to a room.
 Then in Pick room to portal to, select the name of the current Room.

 Portal Best Practices

 - Imitate natural movement: When placing Portal tiles, remember you want to imitate natural movement.
-For example, the first tile in the original room should be in the doorway on the right so your avatar can walk through the door.
-The connecting Portal tile in the new room should be in front of a doorway on the left to support walking through a door into the room.
+For example, the first tile in the original Room should be in the doorway on the right so your character can walk through the door.
+The connecting Portal tile in the new Room should be in front of a doorway on the left to support walking through a door into the Room.
 (In the screen recording below, the doorway from the office to the speakeasy is on the right, and the doorway from the speakeasy back to the office is on the left.)

-- Remove and replace Portal tiles to edit: There is currently no way to edit the destination of a Portal.
+- Remove and replace Portal tiles to edit: There is currently no way to edit the destination of a Portal tile.
 If you need to change the destination, erase the original Portal tile(s) and add a new Portal tile(s).